 - 1. See Figure 6-2.
 Disconnect the air tubing from the tee (1).
 Remove the coupling (2) and tee from the gauge. - 2.
 Remove the nut (3) and bracket (4).
 Remove the air gauge (8) and gasket (9) from the front panel. - 3.
 Remove the nut and bracket from the new air gauge.
 Install the gasket around the gauge bezel. - 4.
 Install the gauge in the panel and secure it with the bracket and nut.
 Align the gauge face correctly before tightening the nut. - 5.
 Wrap the gauge threads with PTFE tape.
 Install the coupling on the gauge. - 6.
 Wrap the threads of the tee with PTFE tape and install it into the coupling.
-Connect the tubing to the tee.
-See the tubing diagram in Figure 5-4.
+Reconnect the tubing to the tee.
+See the Air Tubing Diagram on page 5-8.